SuyashLakhotia/NTUOSS-BootstrapWorkshop/README.md

 ## Bonus - Glyphicons
 What are glyphicons you ask?
 Bootstrap comes with a comprehensive set of free icons (smaller than [Font Awesome](https://fortawesome.github.io/Font-Awesome/) though) that can be used throughout your website.
-You can find their entire list of icons [here](http://getbootstrap.com/components/#glyphicons).
+You can find the entire list of icons [here](http://getbootstrap.com/components/#glyphicons).

 So, how do glyphicons work?
 A glyphicon can be added like below where `X` represents the icon name: